tsutarou10/PRML/machine_learning/README.md

 Source codes for Machine Learning
  ---

-I upload source codes and figures for Machine Learning.
+I upload source codes and figures for Pattern Recognition and Machine Learning.

 Libraries Used
 ---